Birds of Mysore Area

 Historical and Conspicuously absent:

-• Similarly, very vast grasslands disappeared to support growing human population causing Great Indian Bustard Ardeotis nigriceps, Lesser Florican Sypheotides indica to Extinct and Painted Sandgrouse Pterocles indicus to disappear.
+Very vast grasslands disappeared to support growing human population causing Great Indian Bustard Ardeotis nigriceps, Lesser Florican Sypheotides indica to Extinct and Painted Sandgrouse Pterocles indicus to disappear.
+Extensive use of dreaded veterinary medicine have taken toll of White-rumped Vulture Gyps bengalensis, Indian Vulture Gyps indicus t.

 Roosting and behavioral observation:

 Gadgil and Ali (1975) reported 59 species of common Indian birds involved in forming communal roosts.
-21 species Participation of 21 species in communal roost has been recorded here (Shivaprakash 2001).
-In winter, Black Drongo Dicrurus macrocercus, Blue-tailed Merops philippinus, and Small Green Bee-eater Merops orientalis spend nights in a flock under thick vegetation of Lingambudhi tank.
+Participation of 21 species in communal roost has been recorded here (Shivaprakash 2001).
+In winter, Black Drongo Dicrurus macrocercus, Blue-tailed Merops philippinus, and Small Green Bee-eater Merops orientalis spend nights in a flock under the thick vegetation in suitable area close to waterbodies.

 More productive bird locations: